-WindPRO 4.0 with license to the module PARK and a subscription to EMD-WRF Meso scale data OR purchase of WRF on demand cluster credits.
+WindPRO 3.0-3.1 with license to the module PARK and a subscription to EMD-WRF (or EMD-ConWx) Meso scale data OR purchase of WRF on demand cluster credits.
 Also, a WAsP 11 license must be installed.

 2. SETUP INPUT DATA FOR PARK/MESO